Rebel Hebs

 When our first white lamb appeared, we were understandably surprised.
 Others told us a stray ram must have got into our field – the common brush-off white Heb owners have heard over the years.
 But there has never been a stray ram messing about in our fields, with our ewes.
 In fact, we’d like to see the ram who could jump into our field, tup one ewe – and only one – then leave with his life, while our own ram stood idly by!

 We breed ‘pure’ (we do not cross our Hebs with other breeds).
 And we must also trust the word of the keeper who sold us our first batch of thirteen sheep (as well as the suppliers of our subsequent registered rams), and swears they were pure and never crossed.
 He also did not see any evidence of white lambs in his flock, though we wonder if whites were born, but did not survive to be seen, as our own flock tried to ostracise our first white.
+Through the years, we’ve also picked up stories of white lambs showing up in other flocks – though most were culled as not fitting the breed standard.
+Luckily for proponents of a wider and historical breeding norms, this habit of culling is lessening, as the whites become valued for their uniqueness, beauty, and fleece.

 At the Hirsel, we’re committed to breeding the modern Breed Society standard line, as well as our Rebel Hebs with all their diversity of size, colours, and horn configuration.
 To celebrating and preserving the wide genetics of this ancient Scottish breed.